Beaver Island, Lake Michigan NASA

 “I won’t do that.
 This is serious stuff.
 Come on!”

 He dove into the darker water with me close behind.
 I saw him make his body vertical with his head down, then plunging like a pasty white seal, he disappeared to the depths beyond the sunlight.
 I floated a few feet away, and when I couldn’t see his body any longer, I was mildly alarmed.
-I wondered if I was seeing one of those visual metaphors poets write about where death reminds us of our mortality...or stupidity.
-Seeing his kicking legs and flippers disappear into the darkness made me uncomfortable, but I sensed a reasonable set of assurances that would guarantee his safety.
+I wondered if I was seeing one of those visual metaphors poets write about where we confront our mortality...or stupidity.
+Seeing his kicking legs and flippers disappear into the darkness made me uncomfortable, but I sensed he would be okay.

 In a few moments, I saw him coming back up to the surface.
 He was rising slowly and gracefully.
 Waving me up as we both broke the surface, taking a large breath in unison.
 He was smiling as we faced each other, treading water and laughing.